WWE & UFC to merge in new sports entertainment brand

 The publicly traded company will see UFC owners Endeavor Group Holdings taking a 51% controlling interest, and existing WWE shareholders 49%.

-The business will be led by Endeavor CEO Ari Emanuel.
+The business will be led by Endeavor chief executive Ari Emanuel.

-WWE executive chairman Vince McMahon will serve the same role at the new company, while Dana White will continue as president of UFC.
+WWE executive chairman Vince McMahon will fill the same role at the company, with Dana White remaining Ultimate Fighting Championship president.

-McMahon retired last year following misconduct claims but returned to the WWE board in January and suggested the company could be up for sale.
+McMahon retired last year following misconduct claims but returned to the WWE board in January and suggested the company could be for sale.

 "This is a rare opportunity to create a global live sports and entertainment pureplay built for where the industry is headed," said Emanuel.